ParthPratim/Attend-ID-POC/README.md

 Make sure you are in the root directory of the project.

+# Prerequisites :
+* A laptop/PC with a fast enough processor (Intel i5 or higher) and if possible a GPU.
+This Project requires such a high performance machine because it involves training Machine learning models on the go and also involves a high amount of inference with the trained model.
+Having a slow PC can result in frequent crashes and lags.
+* Docker and Docker-Compose installed
+* A Linux Distribution (tested on Ubuntu 18.04, should work on all versions of Ubuntu)

 # Step 1 :
 Let's compose the AttendID network

 Open up the compose-network.yaml file present in the root directory of the project.

-**Replace the path present in the last line of script with the complete path to your directory where the Attend-ID-POC repo was cloned **
+**Replace the path present in the last line of script with the complete path to your directory where the Attend-ID-POC repo was cloned**

 Now open up a terminal and execute the following: